 - Store in airtight containers in a cool, dry place when completely cooled.

 - Do not use the powdered sugar that we use for baking.
-This sugar has added cornflour in it which may spoil our recipe.
-Instead, you may grind granulated sugar at home for best results.
+This sugar has added cornflour to it which may spoil our recipe.
+Instead, you may grind granulated sugar at home for the best results.

 - Ghee is a key ingredient.
 Don’t skimp on it as it will make the panjiri very dry.

 - Always roast the dry fruits and the seeds over a low flame so that the moisture is released slowly and correctly.

 - Cooling the nuts entirely before grinding is essential.
 Warm nuts will release the oil while grinding and become buttery.